Cantera/cantera-website/pages/install/gentoo-install.rst

     emerge --ask cantera cantera-docs

-Most likely these packages and/or some of their dependencies still have unstable status in the Gentoo portage tree and then you have to ``unmask`` (allow to install within stable system) them preliminarily using `/etc/portage/package.accept_keywords <https://wiki.gentoo.org/wiki//etc/portage/package.accept_keywords>`__.
+Most likely the latest versions of these packages and/or some of their dependencies still have unstable status in the Gentoo portage tree and then you have to ``unmask`` (allow to install within stable system) them preliminarily using `/etc/portage/package.accept_keywords <https://wiki.gentoo.org/wiki//etc/portage/package.accept_keywords>`__.

 If ``/etc/portage/package.accept_keywords`` is present in your system as file then (for 64-bit architecture) you could unmask ``sci-libs/cantera`` package by running command (as root)